MIDS-scaling-up/v3/week10/hw/README.md

 # GANs refined
 In this week's lab, you used a GAN to generate images of people that look like celebrities.

-For this homework, you will explore either one of the following basic GAN, Super Resolution GAN and GauGAN.
+For this homework, you will explore either one of the following: DCGan (the lab), Super Resolution GAN (SRGAN) and GauGAN.
 Look over the concepts, try to modify the parameters and observe the output.
+You will likely need to provision a T4-powered VM in the cloud to complete this work.

 ### Submission:
-1. What changes did you make to the notebook?
+1. What changes did you make to the notebook[s]?
 Did your changes result in lower losses?
 2. In your own words, how does the Discriminator improve its ability to detect fakes?
 3. Share a copy of the output image from the last step in the notebook (can be an upload to the ISVC Portal, or a link to the file in AWS Object Store).